 I wondered why more of the book didn’t feel familiar, because I’d watched a film adaptation (on VHS! remember those?) about a hundred times when I was a kid.
-Then, I looked it up (you can see the trailer here) and worked out that it only covered two of the “several remote nations” to which Gulliver travelled.
+Then, I looked it up and worked out that it only covered two of the “several remote nations” to which Gulliver travelled.
 Apparently a lot of film adaptations do that, because the first couple of “travels” are the easiest to film and communicate on-screen; plus, they’re the most kid-friendly, and Gulliver’s Travels is widely regarded as a children’s book, even though there’s a lot of political commentary and allegory behind the childish imagery.
 I suppose that makes it an old-timey version of Shrek, really.

 Don’t be fooled, though: Gulliver’s Travels has had a considerable impact on literature, and indeed the English language on the whole.
 In this book, we can find the origins of science fiction, and the structure of the modern novel.
 Even the term “yahoo” (meaning “a rude, noisy, or violent person” according to the Oxford English Dictionary) is drawn from Swift’s work – another English word that has its roots in classic literature!
 It’s just a shame I couldn’t enjoy it properly because the main character was such an unremitting arsehole.